Instructors

 Hannah began Pilates in her teens as part of her ballet training, and started pursuing her STOTT Pilates Certification during high school.
 She completed her Pilates certification in 2010, and also has her B.S. in Health Studies with a concentration in Physical Activity and Exercise.

-Outside Pilates Hannah works full time as an event manager for conferences, and enjoys spending time with her husband, their mini Goldendoodle, and renovating their new home.
+Outside of Pilates, Hannah works full-time as an event manager for conferences, and enjoys spending time with her husband, their mini Goldendoodle, and renovating their new home.

 Nellie Malany